burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 18. Explicit Conversion Functions

-The `explicit` keyword now applicable to conversion functions.
+In C++98/03 `explicit` keyword is used only for constructor to not allow implicit conversion during a call of a constructor.
+Starting from C++11 `explicit` keyword now applicable to conversion functions.
 It will prohibit using type conversion implicitly, only explicitly.

 Example:
 ```cpp
 class MyClass {
 public: